3 Keys for Maximizing the Benefits of Roughhousing

 You’ll find the same thing in well-developed martial arts schools.
 The guys who have known each other and trained together for a long time can practice very intensely without it turning into a real fight because of the trust that has been built.

 So our first focus is on building safety and rapport, and we highly recommend you focus on the same.

 Here is our basic rapport building game:

 Once we have developed good movement sensitivity and connection with our training partners, we can start introducing competition.
 As we do this we need to focus our emotional management.
-Players need to learn to recognize their emotional response and have the permission to set back and reset.
+Players need to learn to recognize their emotional response and have the permission to step back and reset.
 Are you getting angry, upset, frustrated, or overly competitive?
-Then take a step back, realize the game is for getting better at movement and having fun with your training partners.
-Don’t be afraid to negotiate with your partner like the child example earlier, they’re the experts in play.
+Then take a moment, realize the game is for getting better at movement and having fun with your training partners.
+Don’t be afraid to negotiate with your partner like the child example earlier, they are the experts in play.
 Machismo or pride only gets in the way of a successful practice.